Time 30

 1 Corinthians 14:6–12 (HCSB) 6 But now, brothers, if I come to you speaking in other languages, how will I benefit you unless I speak to you with a revelation or knowledge or prophecy or teaching?
 7 Even inanimate things that produce sounds—whether flute or harp —if they don’t make a distinction in the notes, how will what is played on the flute or harp be recognised?
 8 In fact, if the trumpet makes an unclear sound, who will prepare for battle?
 9 In the same way, unless you use your tongue for intelligible speech, how will what is spoken be known?
 For you will be speaking into the air.
 10 There are doubtless many different kinds of languages in the world, and all have meaning.
 11 Therefore, if I do not know the meaning of the language, I will be a foreigner to the speaker, and the speaker will be a foreigner to me.
 12 So also you—since you are zealous for spiritual gifts, seek to excel in building up the church.

-You may feel it is a shame that not all laser tag guns use the same protocol, and that you could just easily add more laser tag guns into the game, regardless of their brand or where you purchased it.
-At least with our guns they are compatible with the Miles Tag 2 system, and potentially when you learn to program you will be able to reinterpret the code to work with other systems.
+It’s unfortunate that not all laser tag guns use the same protocol, making it challenging to add guns from different brands or sources to the game.
+However, our guns are compatible with the Miles Tag 2 system, and if you learn programming, you may be able to adapt the code to work with other systems.

-- Having children’s programs which use simpler language to help children to understand.
+- Offering children’s programs that use simpler language to help young ones comprehend.

-- Classes for people investigating the faith, where they can ask clarifying questions.
+- Organizing classes for those exploring the faith, where they can ask questions for clarification.

 Communication is important.
 It’s needed for: